Gone are the days of having to track down paperwork in physical filing cabinets.

 Choosing a document storage solution can be challenging if you don’t know what to look for.
 Luckily, we’re here to help.

-I’ll show you the methodology that we used to come up with the choices in this guide.
+We’ll show you the methodology we used to come up with the choices in this guide.
 You can use the same system to help narrow your search.

 In most cases, document management solutions are either cloud-based or on-site.
 There are benefits and drawbacks to both.